Jinghua is something else.

 Jinghua has written about labour movement history for Right Now, performed dirges of diasporic grief in a seafarers’ church for Going Down Swinging, and discussed the racial politics of cosmetic surgery on Radio National.
 Ey founded people of colour performance night POC THE MIC (2010-2012), and was a presenter and producer on 3CR Community Radio’s Queering the Air from 2012 to 2015.

-Eir words have appeared in The Guardian, Overland, Peril, Cordite, Autostraddle, and Melbourne Writers’ Festival.
+Eir words have appeared in Overland, Sydney Morning Herald, The Guardian, Peril, Cordite, Autostraddle, and Melbourne Writers’ Festival.

 In Shanghai, as a reporter and later Head of News at English-language media outlet Sixth Tone from 2016 to 2018, Jinghua shaped the publication’s coverage of contemporary China, striving to create balanced, diverse, and authentic portrayals of a nation in flux.
 Jinghua’s story on domestic violence received an Honorable Mention from the Society of Publishers in Asia (SOPA) for Excellence in Reporting on Women’s Issues in 2017.